 A corporate insolvency resolution process (CIRP) and the appointment of resolution professional were admitted in the case of one of the major customers of the Company by the Hon'ble National Company Law Tribunal, Chennai Bench vide its order dated May 5, 2020.
-The total amount due from the above referred major customer to the Company as at March 31, 2022 is Rs.
-546.63 Lakhs (net of provisions).
+The total amount due from the above referred major customer to the Company as at March 31, 2023 is Rs.
+544.30 Lakhs (net of provisions).
 Claim has been made to the Resolution Professional of the said customer.

 The Hon'ble NCLT has passed an order approving the resolution plan submitted by one of the resolution applicants.
 In accordance with the approved resolution plan, no payment will be made towards any amount due to the promoters and their related group companies by the successful resolution applicant.
 Aggrieved by this Order, the customer has filed an application before the Hon'ble National Company Law Appellate Tribunal ("NCLAT") praying for quashing the order of the Hon'ble NCLT.
 The Hon'ble NCLAT has set aside the resolution plan approved and ordered to recommence the CIRP process, including the consideration of 12A application filed by the promoters of the customer company.
-On an appeal against the order of the Hon'ble NCLAT, the Hon'ble Supreme Court has heard the arguments of both the sides and reserved the case for judgement as on date.
+On an appeal against the order of the Hon'ble NCLAT, the Hon'ble Supreme Court has delivered their judgement on May 3, 2023 seeking the Adjudicating Authority to deal with fresh settlement proposal of the promoter, as approved by the CoC in its Nineteenth meeting dated October 12, 2022 while keeping in view the law applicable and the facts of the present case as also the observations as provided in the Judgement as on date.

 In the opinion of the management, the major part of the assets of the customer comprises of land and commercial buildings (including a well-known brand name in the hotel industry), whose liquidation value is much more than the total dues to its financial and operating creditors (including that of the Company) and accordingly, the Company will be able to recover the entire outstanding dues from the customer, even in the aforesaid CIRP conditions.
 Based on the above estimate and based on the fact that the customer's account was a fully performing asset before the admission of the CIRP, no provision towards allowance for expected credit loss/ provision for NPA as per IRAC Norms of Reserve Bank of India in respect of the dues from the aforesaid customer has been considered by the Company in these financial results.
-Accordingly, the above financial results have been prepared on a going concern assumption and the net owned funds are considered to be above the minimum limits prescribed by the Reserve Bank of India for an NBFC
+Accordingly, the above financial results have been prepared on a going concern assumption and the net owned funds are considered to be above the minimum limits prescribed by the Reserve Bank of India for an NBFC.

-The Hon'ble National Company Law Tribunal, Chennai Bench vide its order dated July 30, 2021 admitted a corporate insolvency resolution process (CIRP) and approved the appointment of an interim resolution professional, in one of the investee companies.
-The carrying amount of investments as at March 31, 2022 is Rs.
-44.52 Lakhs.
+41 "The Hon'ble National Company Law Tribunal, Chennai Bench vide its order dated July 30, 2021 admitted a corporate insolvency resolution process (CIRP) and approved the appointment of an interim resolution professional, in one of the investee companies.
+The carrying amount of investments as at March 31, 2023 is Rs.
+21.99 Lakhs.
 In the opinion of the management, the major part of the assets of the investee company comprises of factory land, buildings and plant and machinery, whose liquidation value is much higher than the total dues to its financial and operating creditors.
 Accordingly, the Company will be able to recover the entire carrying value of the investments, even in the aforesaid CIRP conditions.
-Based on the above estimate made by the management, no adjustment has been made in the fair value of such investment
+Based on the above estimate made by the management, no adjustment has been made in the fair value of such investment.